Where does the Community Foundation get its funds?

 The Community Foundation receives many gifts from donors that are designated for operating expenses, including gifts received from donors in support of the Widening Circles Campaign and Partners in Philanthropy.
 The Board of Trustees also solicits gifts to be placed in a special permanent fund called The Administrative Fund to support operations.
 At no time are gifts earmarked for funds used for operating purposes.

 Additionally, each permanent and pass through fund is assessed a small management fee to help offset the costs of administering the Community Foundation.
-View fees for all funds types.
+View fees for all fund types.

 What types of gifts are accepted by the Community Foundation?